cookiecutterassert/cookiecutterassert/README.md

   * Passes if the generated file does not have all of the lines of the snippet file in order

 ## Assertion file options
-You may put options on the command line or in the assertion file. for example:
+You may put options on the command line or in the assertion file, but some options are only available in assertion files for example:
 ```
 options: